andrewpark467/RiverAnalysis/README.md

 ![ Ogden and Difference between Ogden and Upper Measurement ](weber_diff.jpg) What are we looking at here?

-### Well... we are looking at two different events/response; precipitation and release.
+### We are looking at two different events/response; precipitation and release.

 ![ Ogden and Difference between Ogden and Upper Measurement ](precip_VS_release.png)